-With effect from 1 March 2013, this threshold was increased from R10 000 to R30 000 for students attending tertiary education and remains at R10 000 for certain students at schools, for employees earning up to R200 000 per year.
+With effect from 1 March 2013, this threshold was increased from R10 000 to R30 000 for students attending tertiary education but remained at R10 000 for certain students at schools, for employees earning up to R200 000 per year.

 With effect from 1 March 2017, the income eligibility threshold for employees to access the relief was increased from R400 000 to R600 000.
-The value of qualifying bursaries was increased from R15 000 to R20 000 for National Qualifications Framework (NQF) level 7, and from R40 000 to R60 000 for level 7 and above.
+The value of qualifying bursaries was increased from R15 000 to R20 000 for National Qualifications Framework (NQF) level 7, and from R40 000 to R60 000 for NQF levels above 7.

-2.3 Capital gains tax
+2.3 Capital gains tax (CGT)

-Capital Gains Tax (CGT) was introduced on 1 October 2001, whereby income tax is levied on a portion of the gains realised from the disposal of certain assets by corporate and individual taxpayers.
-A capital gain arises when the proceeds of the disposal of an asset exceed the base cost of the asset.
+CGT was introduced on 1 October 2001, whereby income tax is levied on a portion of the gains realised from the disposal of certain assets by corporate and individual taxpayers.
+A capital gain arises when the proceeds of the disposal of an asset exceeds the base cost of the asset.